 This Handbook covers only the positions listed below or positions which may be added by the MCISD.
 Each position has a specified number of workdays and holidays that equals the position's total paid days for each fiscal year (July-June); however, the number of workdays is subject to change at the discretion of the Administration.
-Grant-funded positions may have the paid days reduced or eliminated depending on the grant terms.
+Positions that are grant-funded may have the paid days reduced or eliminated depending on the grant terms.
 Other benefits may be affected by grant terms.